One of the most common questions we hear at Quantcast is: “How is Quantcast Measure different from Google Analytics?” First, here’s the short answer.

 - Contains information from over 100 million destinations on the internet and analyzes billions of data points every day to create an accurate view of your audience’s behavior

 - Helps you develop your business strategy by providing a general understanding of where your traffic is coming from and what users are doing

 - Can be needlessly complicated at times and might feel a little too heavy for a small team or blog trying to get off the ground

 - May not generate accurate data for sites with low to medium traffic since the tool uses sampling to provide traffic data

 Each visitor is defined and measured differently in each tool, and this is a significant difference between the two.

 Google Analytics measures visits in sessions and unique sessions which can sometimes be skewed by visitors using different computers under the same IP address.
 They also use data sampling, which is estimating a complete data set by looking at a smaller, representative data set, like counting the total number of trees in a 100-acre area based on the number of trees in a 10-acre area.

-Quantcast Measure, on the other hand, calculates a people metric by measuring the number of humans visiting your web property.
+Quantcast Measure, on the other hand, counts pageviews and unique cookies visiting your web property.
 That means Quantcast counts all the trees in the 100-acre area.